Furchin/gloomhaven3d/README.md

 Need to design something yourself?
 TinkerCad or AutoDesk Fusion 360.

+## Painting
+Many minis benefit from getting painted.
+I use a mix of spray paint (when I don't care too much, or if I'm painting 10 monsters) but I use Army Painter Warpaints when I do (mostly for class minis and bosses).
+I use [Dropper paint bottle holder, stackable](https://www.thingiverse.com/thing:3200860) to organize and store my paints.

 # Gameplay Improvements
 By far the best thing you should print is this [Gloomhaven Player Dashboard Variant](https://www.thingiverse.com/thing:3625850); it holds the lost and discard piles at a slight angle, which saves space.
 There's a row along the back to hold your items, some condition icon holders, and the attack modifier deck.
 It's a great way to keep your game organized.
 As your characters reach higher levels and have more items (or if you play some item-centric classes) you'll probably want to use your slicer to cut the item holder off so you can print an extra item holder.